 Kids can live out their dreams of playing with their favorite athletes at Madame Tussauds.
 Photo by the author

-Orlando Museums for Families
+Orlando Museums for Kids and Families

 This FREE museum is perfect for train enthusiasts, both little and big.
 Situated inside a historic train depot, the Central Florida Railroad Museum houses an extensive collection of artifacts, memorabilia, and photographs from railroads in Central Florida and around the country.
 Young train conductors will enjoy climbing in a caboose, seeing the HO scale train layout, and playing with a Thomas wooden train set.

 Tour an impressive collection of lifelike wax figures at Madame Tussauds at ICON Park.
 Little superheroes will have a ball helping save the world with Superman, Wonder Woman, and Batman.
 Sports fans can shoot hoops with Shaquille O’Neal and snap a pic with Dale Earnhardt Jr. And the youngest visitors will adore seeing Shrek, Fiona, and King Fu Panda!
-Afterward, take a ride on The Wheel or visit the Museum of Illusions (detailed below), located in the same complex.

 Also located at ICON Park, the Museum of Illusions offers over 50 exhibits to fool your eyes.
 Take selfies in the infinity room, swap noses with your friends and family, let your kids hang from the ceiling, and enjoy more indoor family fun.

 Situated inside a historic red brick firehouse, this Orlando museum is a hidden gem!
 It offers an in-depth history of the Orlando Fire Department, including artifacts and restored vintage fire engines.
-It is currently only open on Fridays and Saturdays.
+It is currently open on Fridays and Saturdays.
 Admission is free but donations are accepted.

 This popular museum of oddities has 10,000 square feet of fun interactive exhibits the whole family can enjoy.
 Explore a “Weird Florida” gallery, experience a Florida sinkhole, check out shrunken heads, join a dance party with lifelike wax figures, and more.